Yorochomin/exmips/README.md

 This emulator contains no switch and has only one ethernet interface.
 Some modifications of OpenWrt setting are necessary to use network.
 Following commands enable the network intarface of the emulator.
+The last command, killall ntpd, is a optional to update system date.
+Wrong date leads to failure of ``opkg`` package command allowing us to install various software.
 ```
 uci del network.@switch_vlan[0]
 uci del network.@switch_vlan[0]